M. Ed In Curriculum & Instruction

 • Assess, evaluate, and revise curriculum in terms of achievement of learning outcomes

 The M.Ed. in Educational Leadership requires the successful completion of 30 post-bachelor’s credits.
-Your courses will vary depending on the specialization you choose.
+Your curriculum and instruction master’s courses will vary depending on the specialization you choose.

 For Higher Education Administration, you’ll take: